-§271-188.
-Architectural Review Board composition and members.

-- A. The Board of Trustees hereby creates an Architectural Review Board, which shall also be referred to as the "ARB." - B. The Architectural Review Board shall consist of five members and three alternates, who shall serve without compensation and who shall be appointed by the Mayor.
+- § 271-188 Architectural Review Board composition and members. - A. The Board of Trustees hereby creates an Architectural Review Board, which shall also be referred to as the "ARB." - B. The Architectural Review Board shall consist of five members and three alternates, who shall serve without compensation and who shall be appointed by the Mayor.
 Each member of the Architectural Review Board shall be a resident of the Village of East Hills.
 The Mayor shall annually appoint one of the members as the Chairperson, and the Chairperson may, from time to time, appoint one or more deputy chairpersons, to act on behalf of the Chairperson.
 A secretary to the ARB will be appointed by the Mayor to keep minutes and provide authorizing signature on approved plans.
-(Amended November 2016). - C. The terms of the members first appointed to the vacancies in the Architectural Review Board shall be fixed so that the term of three members and one alternate shall expire at the end of the Village official year in 2016, and the terms of the remaining two members and two alternates shall expire at the end of 2017.
+[Amended 11-17-2016 by L.L.
+No. 2-2016] - C. The terms of the members first appointed to the vacancies in the Architectural Review Board shall be fixed so that the term of three members and one alternate shall expire at the end of the Village official year in 2016, and the terms of the remaining two members and two alternates shall expire at the end of 2017.
 At the expiration of the initial terms of each member and each alternate first appointed, his or her successor shall be appointed for a term of two years.
-(Amended November 2016). - D. Any member of the Architectural Review Board who fails to attend more than four monthly meetings of the Architectural Review Board in any Village year shall be deemed to have unconditionally submitted his or her resignation from the Architectural Review Board to the Board of Trustees, effective as of the date of such member's last failure to attend a monthly meeting.
-In the event any such resignation is not accepted by the Board of Trustees, any future failure to attend an Architectural Review Board meeting during that Village year shall be deemed to be a new unconditional submission of his or her resignation from the Architectural Review Board to the Board to the Board of Trustees, effective as of the date of such member's last failure to attend a monthly meeting. - E. Vacancies which occur shall be filled by the Mayor for the unexpired term of any member whose place has become vacant. - F. Members shall endeavor at least once per annum with the Board of Zoning Appeals and Planning Board to exchange ideas, discuss pertinent issues, and critique the efforts of each of the bodies.
+[Amended 11-17-2016 by L.L.
+No. 2-2016] - D. Any member of the Architectural Review Board who fails to attend more than four monthly meetings of the Architectural Review Board in any Village year shall be deemed to have unconditionally submitted his or her resignation from the Architectural Review Board to the Board of Trustees, effective as of the date of such member's last failure to attend a monthly meeting.
+In the event any such resignation is not accepted by the Board of Trustees, any future failure to attend an Architectural Review Board meeting during that Village year shall be deemed to be a new unconditional submission of his or her resignation from the Architectural Review Board to the Board of Trustees, effective as of the member's last failure to attend a new unconditional submission of his or her resignation from the Architectural Review Board to the Board of Trustees, effective as of the date of the member's last failure to attend a monthly meeting. - E. Vacancies which occur shall be filled by the Mayor for the unexpired term of any member whose place has become vacant. - F. Members shall endeavor at least once per annum with the Board of Zoning Appeals and Planning Board to exchange ideas, discuss pertinent issues, and critique the efforts of each of the bodies.

-§ 271-189.
-Board meetings and procedures.
+§ 271-189 Board meetings and procedures.